CoordinationsDAO/eternal-journalism/README.md

 We are thrilled to, someday, be able to deploy on Ethereum.

-To make that possible, you can donate to [0xddfc2e10702d8a781727a34d83b3bb3ca94a3e91](eth://0xddfc2e10702d8a781727a34d83b3bb3ca94a3e91); to ensure your donation will be directed to Eternal Journalism and not confused with other donations, please add a message to your transaction mentioning "Eternal Journalism".
+To make that possible, you can donate any non-shitcoin token or ETH to [0xddfc2e10702d8a781727a34d83b3bb3ca94a3e91](eth://0xddfc2e10702d8a781727a34d83b3bb3ca94a3e91) in the Ethereum or any L2 network of your choice; to ensure your donation will be directed to Eternal Journalism and not confused with other donations, please add an UTF-8/HEX message to your transaction (or to a follow-up transaction if a token doesn't support that) mentioning "Eternal Journalism".
+Any L2 that uses ETH as gastoken should support sending messages when sending ETH, so as happen on Ethereum L1.

+### Others

+Turning multichain, coming to Base, Arbitrum and zkSync soon (Eternal Journalism v3, maybe renamed to just "Ethernal").

+## Plans for v3 (currently latest is v2)

+v3 should canonically merge data of v1 and v2, go multichain (paving the way for data oracles), and make fully onchain data cheaper (by using two separate transactions, one for a UTF-8 HEX transfer, other for referencing to that tx ID).

+Read more at this monorepo's [Tasks.txt](Tasks.txt) file.